/125

 12 / 125

-L. A patient post-thyroidectomy develops inspiratory stridor, severe dyspnea, and SpO₂ of 80%.
-What is the immediate nursing action?
+L. A patient with a subarachnoid hemorrhage develops acute hypertension, severe headache, and decreased level of consciousness.
+What is the immediate nursing intervention?

 13 / 125